-Booking that dream venue is one of the first and most important items on your to-do list.
-With so much wedding planning on your mind, it’s really important to ask the right questions to avoid disappointments and costly surprises later.
+Booking that dream venue is one of the first and most important items on the top of your to-do list.
+With so much wedding planning on your mind, it’s essential to ask the right questions to avoid disappointments and costly surprises later.

-Venues will often be able to offer you a range of services such as food, drink and music.
-Many will take a lot of the organization out of your hands.
-Book as early as you can to get your preferred date, and don’t be afraid to ask for discounts or freebies!
+Venues will often be able to offer you a range of services such as food, drink and music and many will take a lot of the organization out of your hands.
+It is advisable to book as early as you can to get your preferred date, and don’t be afraid to ask for discounts or late availability.

 Here is a comprehensive list of questions to ask your potential venue: